hudra0/qosmate/README.md

 2. Enable WASH in both directions (WASHDSCPUP and WASHDSCPDOWN)
 3. Choose your Root Queueing Discipline:
    - For older/less powerful routers, use HFSC as it requires fewer system resources
-   - Hybrid mode uses HFSC for realtime and bulk classes while CAKE manages all other traffic, offering a balance of low latency and fairness
+   - Hybrid mode uses HFSC + fq_codel for realtime and bulk classes while CAKE manages all other traffic
 4. Consider overhead settings:
    - Default settings are conservative to cover most use cases
    - It's better to overestimate overhead than to underestimate it